Gianluca Sordo: Club career

 Sordo was born in Carrara, Tuscany.
 He made his professional debuts at not yet 18 with Torino FC, remaining seven seasons with the club.
 In the final of the 1991–92 UEFA Cup, in the dying minutes of the second leg against AFC Ajax, after a 2–2 draw in Italy, he hit the post in an eventual 0–0 draw (and aggregate loss).
 In 1993, he appeared in both legs of Toros conquest of the Coppa Italia, a 5–5 aggregate win over A.S.
 Roma.

 Sordo moved to Serie A giants A.C.
 Milan for 1994–95, being rarely used by Fabio Capello over the course of two seasons.
 Subsequently, he did not settle with a team, playing with A.C.
 Reggiana 1919, A.S.
 Bari and U.S. Città di Palermo, and also briefly represented AS Cannes in the French Ligue 2.

 Sordo retired from football at the age of 34, most of his last years being spent in the lower leagues.

 International career

 Sordo represented Italy under-21s during three years, helping it win the 1992 UEFA European Championship.

 Later that year, he played Olympic football in Barcelona with Italy, appearing in three games in an eventual round-of-16 exit at the hands of eventual champions and hosts Spain.

 Personal life

-Sordo married Laura Serra.
 In early April 2005, he fell into a coma after being attacked by two men in a bar in Marina di Massa, in his native region.